als244/ml_dataflow/README.md

 #### Ideal Schedule for Extending to Distributed Training
 - Almost all aspects of single-worker algorithm stay the same, except for cyclic sharding of layers across devices to create a ring.
 [Link to a simulator](https://dataflowsim.sunshein.net)
     - For a ring of $N$ devices, reduces the per step time and memory requirements by factor of $N$
+- **No collective communication required**<sup>*</sup>!
+The forms of parallelism employed are PP/DP (intra-replica) and DP (inter-replica).
-- **No collective communication required**<sup>*</sup>! (*except for a.) all-reduce before opt step if num replicas > 1 or b.) if the batch size required to saturate GPUs is too large and inefficient for learning, EP or TP can be utilized).
-The forms of parallelism employed are PP/DP (intra-replica) and DP (inter-replica)
+    - <sup>*</sup>Except: a. all-reduce before opt step if num replicas > 1 or b. if the batch size required to saturate GPUs with only PP+replicas is too large/inefficient for learning (short seqs / large clusters), EP or TP should also be employed.
 - Eases resource allocation.
 A set of GPUs + slices of local host mem can be linked together and maintain high performance => doesn't require high BW GPU-GPU interconnects.
 This makes job scheduler's life easier and can bolster overall cluster utilization.
+    - Especially important for upcoming generations when each 'node' has hundreds of GPUs and costs $$$ -- the per-node granularity is so large and expensive that these will inevitably become fragmented.
 #### Opportunity for Concurrent Training and Inference
-- Now that we have shuffled training-related data to host memory, this leaves room in precious device memory for running memory-bound inference workloads alongside the compute-bound training.
+- Achieving high training throughput with low HBM footprint opens doors for running memory-bound inference workloads alongside the compute-bound training.
 This is particularly relevant for RL training...

 -----